 With Windows 10, you get a rich viewing experience.
 You tend to watch a lot of movies on Netflix, play a lot of games and for all of this, your computer today is preset to give you the best visual effects rather.

-By default Windows 10 has set for best visual effects which can slows down your PC.
+By default Windows 10 has set for best visual effects that can slow down your Windows PC.

-You can change its focus on giving you the best performance instead in the following steps.
+You can change its focus on giving you the best performance instead of visual effects in the following steps.

-- In the search, type Advanced System settings and when the option is presented, click on it.
+2. In the search, type Advanced System settings, and when the option is presented, click on it.

-Above solutions should help you to fix 100% or High Disk Usage by System and Compressed Memory in Windows 10
+The above solutions should help you to fix 100% or High Disk Usage by System and Compressed Memory in Windows 10.

 If none of these above-listed fixes work for you, it could mean that your RAM has failed.
 If you are not a hardware genius, it is best to take the system to a service repair shop and have them take a look at it.